wendikristine/usdrcg.github.io/lawrence-information/submitting-jobs.md

 ##### GPU

-Below is an example batch script which calls the GPU nodes, this template can be followed when requesting 1 or 2 GPU nodes on Lawrence:
+Below is an example batch script which calls the GPU node, this template can be followed when requesting a GPU node on Lawrence:

 ```
 #!/bin/bash